divio/divio-cloud-docs/how-to/migrate-existing-project.rst

 Database
 ^^^^^^^^

-Divio Cloud projects use Postgres databases.
+Divio projects use Postgres databases.
 It's beyond the scope of this document to cover all possible eventualities of database importing.